A helping hand from the neighbours - 20 years on

-On May, 20 2000, SpVgg Unterhaching provided unforgettable support as neighbours: the outsiders beat Leverkusen on the final matchday - and FC Bayern were champions.
-The club magazine “51” takes a journey back in time with the key figures.
+On May 20, 2000, SpVgg Unterhaching provided unforgettable support as neighbours when the underdogs beat Bayer Leverkusen on the final matchday and helped FC Bayern win the title.
+The club magazine "51" takes a journey back in time with the key figures.

 Uli Hoeneß: "I'm always an optimist - but I wasn't very confident in the morning.
 A draw was enough for Leverkusen.
 We promised Haching sausages and beer, but there wasn't much belief they would do it."